 Chances are that when you were in school, education revolved around filling your head with facts and an array of general information on subjects ranging from mathematical equations to American literature.
 Although this was the path toward success in the past, it’s no longer true in the age of Google.
 It’s now the age of dealing with a plethora of information accessible on that mini computer (almost) attached to your hand called the smartphone.
 (Unless you’ve got a smartwatch: then it’s literally attached.)
 One major issue facing humanity seems to be in acquiring soft skills, which are everything a person needs to be successful in his or her career other than academic skills.
-Skills such as communication, relating to others, and self-discipline
+Skills such as communication, relating to others, and self-discipline are on the minds of most educational institutions and parents hoping to help kids prepare for the future.
+Another thing on their minds?
+Automation.

 With reports that AI will take 6% of jobs by 2021 and that jobs in accounting and law will be lost to automation within the next decade, there will no doubt be a seismic shift in how our society functions.
 However, we are nowhere near close to automating jobs revolving around soft skills; doctors, social workers, educators, therapists, and those jobs which involve social components, such as your dentist’s calming bedside manner when you have a near-panic attack during your annual check-up.
 Very important.

 - Face-to-face communication.
 Students practice communication in digital spaces, but they need to know how to handle in-person conversations in which they focus on aspects of nonverbal communication, like eye contact and body posture.
-Public speaking practice is also a must
+Public speaking practice is also a must.

 - Problem-solving.
 Students need practice in dealing with a group of others to meet project goals or deadlines while maintaining group harmony and solving conflicts within the group when possible.